Sarah Parker Remond

 Born free in Salem, Massachusetts to successful, well-established businesspeople and activists, Remond was at the centre of anti-slavery activity and the whole family was committed to the abolition movement.
 She delivered her first lecture against slavery at the age of 16, with her brother Charles whom she would later go on tour with throughout the northeast US.
 Over time she became one of the society's most persuasive and powerful lecturers.

 From England, Remond went to Italy in 1867 to pursue medical training in Florence, where she became a physician.
-She practiced medicine for nearly 20 years in Italy & never returned to the US.
+She practiced medicine for nearly 20 years in Italy and never returned to the US.